-data subjects have the right to mandate a consumer protection body to exercise rights and bring claims on their behalf (Article 80).
+• data subjects have the right to mandate a consumer protection body to exercise rights and bring claims on their behalf (Article 80).

-Individuals also enjoy the right to lodge a complaint with a supervisory authority (Article 77).
+Individuals also enjoy the right to lodge a complaint with the ICO (Article 77).

-All natural and legal persons, including individuals, controllers and processors, have the right to an effective judicial remedy against a decision of a supervisory authority concerning them or for failing to make a decision (Article 78).
+All natural and legal persons, including individuals, controllers and processors, have the right to an effective judicial remedy against a decision of the ICO concerning them or for failing to make a decision (Article 78).